AnthonyGiustiSapienza/ADM-HW1/README.md

 In the PDF file called :
+  - Giusti_HackerRankCode.py
   - Giusti_HackerRankCode.pdf

-You will find all my codes listed in the right order with a summary of it.
+You will find all my codes listed in the right order, and in the pdf a summary of it.